 Every body moves differently and we all have different strengths and weaknesses.
 For example, I have a few clients who want to achieve their first push up.
 For some clients, I'm able to incorporate skill work (e.g. incline push ups) into their training straight away while other clients may need to do more isolation work (e.g. strengthening their plank or building their tricep strength a bit more) before we move on to the skill work.
 Although they have the same goals, their training differs.

 Sure, all my clients have strength and performance goals but to some clients strength means being able to deadlift their own bodyweight and for other clients, strength means doing five pull ups in a row.
 Their programs are specific to their own goals.

 C. Your body adapts to your consistent efforts (e.g. you get stronger) so your program incorporates progressive overload:

 As you get stronger, your program is scheduled to continue to challenge you in order for you to keep progressing.
 This can be done through increased intensity or volume.

 I hope that these reasons are enough to convince you of the importance of consistently following a program.
-I understand that not everyone has access to a trainer who can give them an individualised program, but I do have tips for you on how to create an effective program for yourself.
 I think there are heaps of great ideas and useful content on Instagram to give you inspiration for exercises (for example, hinging and squatting variations) but don't go crazy on variety and remember consistency is key to achieving your strength and performance goals.